-In the HCC study (CELESTIAL), thrombocytopenia and decreased platelets were reported.
+In the HCC study (CELESTIAL) and in the DTC study (COSMIC-311), thrombocytopenia and decreased platelets were reported.
 Platelet levels should be monitored during cabozantinib treatment and the dose modified according to the severity of the thrombocytopenia (see Table 1).